Messier81/dilithium-snippets/README.md

 # Dilithium Snippets

-This is a snippets extensions for [Dilithium.js](https://github.com/teacherseat/dilithium.js)
+This is a snippets extensions for [Dilithium.js](https://github.com/teacherseat/dilithium.js) that works with custom components.

 ## Requirements